Insoft-UK/PrizmSDK/README.md

 # Getting started on macOS

-This document will walk you through the process of setting up the Prizm SDK and building your first add-in on macOS.
+This document will walk you through the process of setting up the <a href="https://github.com/Jonimoose/libfxcg">PrizmSDK</a> and building your first add-in on macOS.

 ## Download and unpack the PrizmSDK